 Why should I hire you as my makeup artist?

 Experience!
 I began as an art student in high school, learning shading, tints, tones, color theory and the like.
 I won many art contests along the way.
 That love of art transferred into a love for makeup artistry.
 I took my first client at 16.
-Now, 20 years later, I’m working with professional athletes, theatre companies, during fashion week, at awards shows, with television networks, film productions and world renowned photographers.
+Now, 25 years later, I’m a member of the I.A.T.S.E. union.
+I work in televison, theatre, with professional athletes, actors, top level politicians, during fashion week, at awards shows, and with world renowned photographers.
 I’ve learned to adjust with lighting, cameras and HD equipment.
 I’m able to “read” an environment and adapt accordingly.
 I am not an “off the cuff” artist.
 Each product is deliberately chosen and specifically placed to achieve detailed results.

 Is there a price list for wedding services?